MacHeathz/RunAnalysis/README.md

  6. Selecting the columns containing mean() and std().
  7. Grouping the dataset by Activity and Subject.
  8. Calculating the mean() for each variable, for each group.
- 9. Writing the result to the output file named 'tidy_run_analysis.txt'.
+ 9. Writing the result to the output file named 'tidy_run_analysis.txt', with `row.names = FALSE`.

 ## Dependencies
 The script uses the `dplyr` package for tidying the data.
 Downloading is done using the `downloader` package.
 You can install either of them by calling `install.packages()`.